 Wildfires at the Art-Science Interface

-Wildfires at the Art-Science Interface is a multi-layered initiative launched in 2021, delivered through a partnership between the Leverhulme Centre for Wildfires, Environment and Society and the Arts Cabinet.
+Wildfires at the Art-Science Interface is a multi-layered initiative launched in 2020, delivered through a partnership between the Leverhulme Centre for Wildfires, Environment and Society and the Arts Cabinet, along with other collaborators including Strathmore University in Nairobi, and the University of Melbourne.

 The initiative brings together artists with researchers from Leverhulme Wildfires – as well as practitioners, external researchers, students and members of the public – to engage creatively and critically with an exploration of wildfires through art.
 It is a fluid, dynamic and ongoing initiative, involving multiple phases and activities, which we summarise below.